eclipse-archived/smarthome/tools/static-code-analysis/README.md

 If you want to add a custom set of rules for UIs for example you will have to follow these steps:

 - add a new profile in the `smarthome/pom.xml` that is activated when a specific file exists in the structure of the project (e.g. the profile for bindings is activated when `ESH-INF/binding/binding.xml` exists);
-- in this profile you will have to override the path to the rule sets for the PMD, Checkstyle and FindBugs plugins;
-- in the `Static Code Analysis Config project` add a new rule set for PMD, Checkstyle and FindBugs that includes the rules that have to be executed.
+- in the `src/main/resources/rulesets` add a new rule set for PMD, Checkstyle and FindBugs that includes the rules that have to be executed.

 ## Reuse checks